-- 15 times when no radiosonde measurement above Lauder influences the temperature SASBE, the temperature of the denial study equals the temperature SASBE.
-Blue stars show the temperature measured with a radiosonde above Lauder, if available, and red stars show the temperature that is inferred from the Invercargill radiosondes by transferring the anomalies to Lauder using a regression model as described in Section 3.1.2.
-At times when a measurement is available above Lauder, the SASBE temperature is identical to the radiosonde measurement, as it receives the full weight, i.e. $\phi = 1$ (see panel (d)). - 20 The panel (b) shows the uncertainty added by the individual components and the total uncertainty on the SASBE, i.e. the terms of Eq.
+temperature SASBE.
+Blue stars show the temperature measured with a radiosonde above Lauder, if available, and red stars show the temperature that is inferred from the Invercargill radiosondes by transferring the anomalies to Lauder using a regression model as described in Sect.
+3.1.2.
+At times when a measurement is available above Lauder, the SASBE temperature is identical to the radiosonde measurement, as it receives the full weight, i.e. $\phi = 1$ (see panel d).
+Typically two radiosondes are launched daily from Invercargill at about 10:00 and 22:00 UTC (i.e. eight launches during the 4 days plotted), while typically one radiosonde is launched from Lauder each week.

+Panel 4b shows the uncertainty added by the individual components and the total uncertainty on the SASBE, i.e. the terms of Eq.
 (17).
 At the exact time of a Lauder radiosonde measurement, the uncertainty on the SASBE equals the radiosonde uncertainty, and increases with time away from a measurement at Lauder, as the other terms influence the SASBE and therefore increase the uncertainty.

-Panel (c) shows the weighted contribution from the Lauder radiosonde anomalies $\left(\sum{i=1}^{N} \phi \cdot w \cdot T{i{Lau}}^{}(t)\right)$ in blue and the weighted contribution from the estimated Lauder anomalies $\left(\sum{j=1}^{M} \phi \cdot w{j} \cdot \widehat{T}{j{Lau}}^{}(t)\right)$ in red.
+Panel 4c shows the weighted contribution from the Lauder radiosonde anomalies $\left(\sum{i=1}^N \phi \cdot w \cdot T{i\text{Lau}}^(t)\right)$ in blue and the weighted contribution from the estimated Lauder anomalies $\left(\sum{j=1}^M \phi \cdot w_j \cdot \widehat{T}{j\text{Lau}}^(t)\right)$ in red.
 The bottom panel shows the weights φ and $(1-\phi)$ which are given to the Lauder anomalies and estimated Lauder anomalies, respectively.
-Typically two radiosondes are launched daily from Invercargill at about 10 UTC and 22 UTC (as shown in Figs. 4 to 7), while typically one radiosonde is launched from Lauder each week, here visible in Fig. 5.
-Close to the time of the Lauder radiosonde launch, the uncertainty on the SASBE decreases as it is increasingly dominated by the radiosonde uncertainty.
+As the autocorrelation of temperature anomalies decays slower in the stratosphere, the influence of the temperature measured in Lauder decreases more slowly at 70 hPa level (see Fig. 6) than at the 925 hPa level.